Promoting better mental health for all

 Counselling or Psychological Support

-The Wellness Hub Psychology Clinic offer affordable counselling at $20 per 50-minute session, both in-clinic and telehealth appointments available.
+The Wellness Hub Psychology Clinic offer affordable counselling from $30 per 50-minute session, both in-clinic and telehealth appointments available.
 A fully integrated, multidisciplinary health service for youth, adults, carers, and families.

 Book now